agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 62.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** By comparing these key ratios between two companies in the same industry, an analyst can quickly get a sense of their relative creditworthiness.
+💡 CFA Exam Tip ✍️:By comparing these key ratios between two companies in the same industry, an analyst can quickly get a sense of their relative creditworthiness.
 A company with higher margins, better interest coverage, and lower leverage is generally the better credit risk.

 </div>
 </div>